joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 }
 ```

-### 8. Protocol-oriented programming in Swift
+### 8. Some common Protocols in Swift

-We have been using "Object Oriented Programming" so far in the course.
-Swift is also a Protocol-oriented language.
-Here are some main protocols in iOS:
+Here are some common protocols in iOS:

+- CaseIterable
 - Equatable
 - Comparable
 - Hashable